NikosEfth/im2rbte/README.md

 # Edge Augmentation for Large-Scale Sketch Recognition without Sketches

-This is the official implementation of the method proposed in the paper [Edge Augmentation for Large-Scale Sketch Recognition without Sketches](https://arxiv.org/abs/2202.13164).
+This is the official implementation of the method proposed in the ICPR 2022 paper [Edge Augmentation for Large-Scale Sketch Recognition without Sketches](https://arxiv.org/abs/2202.13164).

 ## Quick Description